ls1intum/thesis-template-typst/chapters/04/main.typ

 )[
   Note: Show mockups of the user interface of the software you develop and their connections / transitions.
 You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
 ]

-The storyboard shows the login, dashboard, exercises, lectures, messages, and conversation screens.
-A user can navigate between the screens, whenever there is an edge.
-A user can switch tabs in a course and arrive at the exercises, lectures, or messages screens.

-#figure(
-  image("storyboard.png"),
-  caption: [
-    The storyboard depicts how a user can navigate between different screens of the application.
-  ]
-) <ra-storyboard>

-A user crosses the course screen to get to the conversations screen in the messages tab.
-We improve both, the course and conversations screens, with small refinements.

 @ra-courses shows that the button for course enrollment is not in the center and that a course, where progress is impossible, is green.
 Additionally, the list rows do not follow the automatic behavior that if a user pushes down on a row, the system highlights it.